 What is a heat exchanger and why is it important?

 A furnace's heat exchanger is a metal component that transfers heat from the fuel being burned while preventing the air in your home from mixing with the furnace exhaust.
-Sometimes the heat exchanger fails, either from cracks caused by regular expansion and contraction due to heating and cooling of the metal, or from rust.
+Sometimes the heat exchanger fails, either from cracks generated by regular expansion and contraction due to heating and cooling of the metal, or from rust.
 When a heat exchanger fails—under certain conditions—the exhaust gases, including carbon monoxide, can combine with the air in the house.
-A properly running furnace should not produce significant levels of carbon monoxide; however, a cracked or leaking heat exchanger can present a safety risk.
+A properly running furnace should not produce significant levels of carbon monoxide; however, a cracked or leaking heat exchanger can pose a safety hazard.

 What are the hazards correlated with a cracked heat exchanger?

-A cracked heat exchanger could allow exhaust gas from the furnace to contaminate the household air with exhaust gases including carbon monoxide.
-In order for this to happen, the furnace must be emitting high levels of carbon monoxide and the exhaust gas must be joining with the household air.
+A cracked heat exchanger could allow exhaust gas from the furnace to pollute the household air with exhaust gases including carbon monoxide.
+In order for this to happen, the furnace must be producing high levels of carbon monoxide and the exhaust gas must be joining with the household air.
 This could lead to serious illness and even death.

 What are the indicators of a cracked heat exchanger?